pavlosmcg/docker101/README.md

-# Docker 101: Paul's docker introduction workshop
+# Docker 101: Pav's Docker introduction workshop

 ## You will need:
  - Wifi